Virtual Reality Competency (VRC) Training

 WTR-3.jpg

-A confined space is an enclosed or partially enclosed area that is not designed or intended for continuous human occupancy, has limited or restricted entry and exit, and may have a hazardous atmosphere, a risk of engulfment, or other conditions that could pose a health or safety risk.
-Common examples include tanks, silos, vats, pits, sewers, tunnels, shafts, and ducts.
+A confined space is an enclosed or partially enclosed space that is not designed for continuous human occupancy, has restricted entry or exit, and may present atmospheric, engulfment, or other hazards.
+Common examples include tanks, silos, pits, sewers, tunnels, and ducts — but confined spaces are not limited to these.
+Ceiling voids, poorly ventilated rooms, and other spaces can also meet the definition depending on the conditions present.